TELUS Optik TV

 Opportunity for a Second Iteration

-After launch we got a chance to go back and improve the product.
+After launch we got a chance to go back and improve the product in August 2020.
 A round of external research and customer feedback pointed to gaps that went beyond basic functionality.

 What We Heard